This post may contain affiliate links. Please read our disclosure policy.

 How to make chicken and cabbage stir fry

-- Stir in the garlic and paprika, and finish by adding the chicken back it into the pan and heating it through to 165F.
-Give it a taste, add extra salt & pepper, and enjoy.
+Stir in the garlic and paprika, and finish by adding the chicken back it into the pan and heating it through until it’s fully cooked.
+Give the stir fry a taste, and add extra salt & pepper as needed.
+I’m generous with the salt.

 Substitutions and variations